causify-ai/tutorials/class_project_instructions/Projects/AutoGluon_Project_Description.md

-### Tech Description of AutoGluon
+**Description**

-AutoGluon is an open-source AutoML library designed to simplify the process of training and deploying machine learning models.
-It automates the selection, training, and hyperparameter tuning of models, allowing users to focus on their data rather than the intricacies of model building.
+AutoGluon is an open-source AutoML toolkit designed to simplify the process of building machine learning models.
+It automates the selection of algorithms, hyperparameter tuning, and model evaluation, making it accessible for users with varying levels of expertise.
+Key features include:

-**Features:**
-- Automated model selection and hyperparameter tuning
-- Support for both tabular and image data
-- Easy integration with popular libraries like Pandas and NumPy
+- **Automatic Model Selection**: Quickly identifies the best algorithms for your dataset.
+- **Hyperparameter Optimization**: Fine-tunes model parameters to enhance performance.
-- Ability to generate ensemble models for improved accuracy
+- **Ensemble Learning**: Combines multiple models to improve accuracy and robustness.
-- User-friendly API for quick implementation
+- **Support for Various Data Types**: Works with structured data, text, and images.

 ---

 ### Project 1: Predicting Housing Prices
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to predict housing prices based on various features such as location, size, number of bedrooms, and amenities.
-The optimization target is to minimize the prediction error.
+**Project Objective**: The goal of this project is to predict housing prices based on various features such as location, size, and amenities.
+Students will optimize the model to achieve the highest possible accuracy.

-**Dataset Suggestions**: Use datasets available on Kaggle that contain housing features and prices, or explore public datasets from government housing departments.
+**Dataset Suggestions**: Look for housing datasets on Kaggle or open government portals that provide historical housing prices and features.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a housing dataset from Kaggle or a government portal.
-2. **Feature Engineering**: Identify and create new features that may affect housing prices, such as proximity to schools or public transport.
+**Tasks**:
+- **Data Ingestion**: Load the dataset into a DataFrame using Pandas.
+- **Data Preprocessing**: Clean the data by handling missing values and encoding categorical features.
-3. **Model Training**: Use AutoGluon to automatically train multiple regression models on the dataset.
+- **Model Training with AutoGluon**: Utilize AutoGluon to automatically train multiple regression models and select the best one.
-4. **Use of the Tool**: Implement AutoGluon to optimize model selection and hyperparameter tuning.
-5. **Evaluation Metrics**: Evaluate model performance using RMSE (Root Mean Squared Error) and R² score.
+- **Model Evaluation**: Assess model performance using metrics such as RMSE and R-squared.
-6. **Visualization/Reporting**: Create visualizations to show the relationship between features and predicted prices, and compile a report of findings.
+- **Visualization**: Create visualizations to show the relationship between features and predicted prices.

-**Bonus Ideas**: Compare the performance of AutoGluon models against a simple linear regression model as a baseline.
+**Bonus Ideas (Optional)**:
+- Experiment with feature engineering to enhance model performance.
+- Compare AutoGluon’s results against a manually tuned model to analyze differences.

 ---

-### Project 2: Customer Segmentation for E-commerce
+### Project 2: Customer Churn Prediction
 **Difficulty**: 2 (Medium)

-**Project Objective**: The objective is to segment customers based on their purchasing behavior using clustering techniques, optimizing for distinct customer profiles that can inform marketing strategies.
+**Project Objective**: This project aims to predict customer churn for a subscription-based service.
+Students will optimize the model to minimize false negatives, ensuring that at-risk customers are identified.

-**Dataset Suggestions**: Utilize datasets from Kaggle that contain e-commerce transaction data, or explore open datasets from marketing research firms.
+**Dataset Suggestions**: Find customer churn datasets on Kaggle or open datasets related to telecommunications or subscription services.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire an e-commerce transaction dataset from Kaggle.
-2. **Feature Engineering**: Create features such as total spend, frequency of purchases, and product categories purchased.
-3. **Model Training**: Use AutoGluon to apply clustering algorithms (like K-Means) to identify customer segments.
-4. **Use of the Tool**: Leverage AutoGluon’s capabilities to evaluate different clustering techniques and select the best-performing one.
-5. **Evaluation Metrics**: Assess clustering quality using silhouette score and Davies-Bouldin index.
-6. **Visualization/Reporting**: Visualize customer segments using scatter plots or heatmaps and summarize insights in a report.

-**Bonus Ideas**: Explore the impact of adding demographic data to improve segmentation and compare results.
+**Tasks**:
+- **Data Loading**: Import the customer churn dataset into a Pandas DataFrame.
+- **Exploratory Data Analysis (EDA)**: Conduct EDA to understand the distribution of features and identify patterns.
+- **Model Training with AutoGluon**: Use AutoGluon to train classification models and identify the best-performing one for predicting churn.
+- **Feature Importance Analysis**: Analyze which features are most influential in predicting churn.
+- **Model Evaluation**: Evaluate the model using precision, recall, and F1-score, focusing on minimizing false negatives.

+**Bonus Ideas (Optional)**:
+- Implement a cost-benefit analysis to quantify the impact of reducing churn.
+- Explore the effect of different sampling techniques on model performance.

 ---

-### Project 3: Sentiment Analysis of Product Reviews
+### Project 3: Image Classification of Plant Species
 **Difficulty**: 3 (Hard)

-**Project Objective**: The aim is to classify product reviews as positive, negative, or neutral, optimizing for accuracy in sentiment prediction.
+**Project Objective**: The objective is to classify images of various plant species based on their features.
+Students will optimize the model for accuracy while dealing with a diverse dataset with multiple classes.

-**Dataset Suggestions**: Use datasets from HuggingFace containing labeled product reviews or explore public datasets available on Kaggle.
+**Dataset Suggestions**: Use image datasets available on Kaggle or HuggingFace that contain labeled images of different plant species.

-**Step-by-Step Plan**:
+**Tasks**:
-1. **Data Collection**: Download a sentiment analysis dataset from HuggingFace or Kaggle.
+- **Data Collection**: Download and organize the image dataset into training and validation sets.
-2. **Feature Engineering**: Preprocess text data by tokenizing reviews, removing stop words, and creating embeddings (use pre-trained models if needed).
-3. **Model Training**: Utilize AutoGluon for training various text classification models to categorize reviews.
-4. **Use of the Tool**: Apply AutoGluon’s capabilities to automate model selection and fine-tuning for better performance.
-5. **Evaluation Metrics**: Use accuracy, precision, recall, and F1-score to evaluate model performance.
-6. **Visualization/Reporting**: Create a dashboard to visualize sentiment distribution and compile a report detailing findings and model performance.
+- **Data Augmentation**: Apply techniques such as rotation, flipping, and scaling to enhance dataset diversity.

-**Bonus Ideas**: Experiment with ensemble methods using AutoGluon to combine different models for improved sentiment classification accuracy.
+- **Model Training with AutoGluon**: Leverage AutoGluon to train deep learning models for image classification.

----

-These projects are designed to provide a comprehensive learning experience, leveraging AutoGluon's capabilities while engaging with real-world datasets and machine learning tasks.
+- **Transfer Learning**: Utilize pre-trained models and fine-tune them using AutoGluon for improved performance.
+- **Model Evaluation**: Assess classification accuracy using confusion matrices and classification reports.

+**Bonus Ideas (Optional)**:
+- Implement a web application for real-time plant species classification using the trained model.
+- Experiment with different architectures and compare their performance against the AutoGluon results.